From Another Home to Professor Douglass

 Professor Douglass

 The summer after 1898 Ned arrives with his wife, Vivian, and their three children.
 He comes in his Army uniform, and Miss Jane can scarcely recognize him.
-Ned wants to start a school for local black children, since there is not one in the area.
+Ned wants to start a school for local Black children, since there is not one in the area.
 Ned tells Jane about the ideas of Frederick Douglass and Booker T. Washington, about helping the other colored people, and Jane is amazed.
 In the following weeks, Ned tries to find people interested in his project, but everyone is scared.
 Eventually, he buys a house by the road and starts teaching classes out of it.
 He also buys a piece of land on the riverbank where he will build his school.
-Still all the blacks are afraid, and the whites start watching him.
+Still all the Black people are afraid, and the whites start watching him.